fajr-lilypad/seashell-speaker/README.md

 <img width="348" height="435" alt="image" src="https://github.com/user-attachments/assets/bc8299e1-5082-409b-a344-e2b940161c4b" />  <img width="317" height="436" alt="image" src="https://github.com/user-attachments/assets/173d4e93-a95f-4a23-a910-28eb1dd76e32" />

-I came up wih this idea when I was thinking about how to expand my audio projects.
+I came up with this idea when I was thinking about how to expand my audio projects.
 This was created for hackclub's fallout program, and after first creating an mp3 player, I though the next step would be to make something that could use bluetooth, and then I took it to the next level by making it tilt activated!
 By coincidence, this is my second ocean-related project, lol.
 The design was inspired by the story we all know about hearing the ocean come from a shell, and partly inspired by the purple magic conch shell from spongebob, lol.

 <img width="475" height="344" alt="image" src="https://github.com/user-attachments/assets/92466fe1-1c7a-4206-b0d3-392e97c61276" />